samirtahir91/acm-test/README.md

 - Once satisfied with tests, roll out to all tenants
 - Simply switch the label on the cluster kustomization.yaml `globalTenantResources/envs/dev/dev-cluster/kustomization.yaml` for green to be stable, or copy the updated policy to the `blue.yaml` under `globalTenantResources/base/network-policies/`

-### ResourceQuotas scoping
+### Resource Quota scoping
-ResourceQuotas are scoped to tenant namespaces using the `quota` label in the subteam `patch.yaml` (patches the Tenant with quota label)
+Resource Quotas are scoped to tenant namespaces using the `quota` label in the subteam `patch.yaml` (patches the Tenant with quota label)

 The ResourceQuotas are maintained in `globalTenantResources/base/resource-quotas`, each having the tenantSelector to match Tenants for scoping, i.e.
 ```yaml